 • Review the documentation spine annually against current state servicing requirements — regulations change and your file standards need to track with them.

 Verdict: Documentation is the servicing asset that survives the loan.
 A clean documentation spine makes note sales faster, due diligence cheaper, and litigation defense viable.
+See 10 Record-Keeping Requirements for Private Mortgage Note Servicers for the baseline standards.

-Expert Perspective
+Expert Take

 8. Track Per-Loan Cost as a Portfolio KPI

 Most servicing operations track revenue per loan.
 Fewer track cost per loan with the same precision.
-Without both numbers, you cannot identify which loans are margin-accretive and which are margin-dilutive — a distinction that matters acutely when you are evaluating a new portfolio acquisition or investor relationship.
+Without both numbers, you cannot identify which loans are margin-accretive and which are margin-dilutive — a distinction that matters acutely when evaluating a new portfolio acquisition or investor relationship.

-• Allocate staff time to loan categories (performing, delinquent, in-workout, in-foreclosure) and calculate the average hours-per-loan in each category monthly.
+• Allocate staff time to loan categories (performing, delinquent, in-workout, in-foreclosure) and calculate average hours-per-loan in each category monthly.

 • Multiply hours by fully-loaded staff cost to get a per-loan cost figure you can compare against the MBA $176/$1,573 benchmarks.